"Let me introduce my sister"

 - 20:16 Abimelech told Sarah, “Look, I gave your brother 1,000 pieces of silver.2 It’s to compensate you for what happened, and to show everyone that you did nothing wrong.”

 - 20:17 Abraham prayed for Abimelech and his people.
 God healed Abimelech and his wife and his female slaves.
-The women in Abimelech’s household couldn’t have children.
+The women in Abimelech’s household started having babies again.

-- 20:18 The LORD had made all the women in Abimelech’s household infertile because of what Abimelech had done with Sarah.
+- 20:18 Earlier, the LORD had made all the women in Abimelech’s household infertile because of what Abimelech had done with Sarah.

 In what is now southern Israel.